subirvarma/GeneralCognitics/_posts/ofdm.md

 Figure: End to End Communication System

 If were designing a baseband digital communications system, this is almost all we need to know, and the end-to-end block diagram of such a system is shown above.
 The bitstream that originates from the source on the left, gets shaped by three filters on the way to the destination, the Transmit and Receive Filters, as well as the frequency reponse of the channel itself.
 The Nyquist sinc type filter that we have discussed, actually gets implemented as two filters, one at the transmitter and the other at the receiver.
-These filters are designed such that their serial operation results in the Nyquist pulse shape.
+These filters, called Root Raised Cosime Filters or RRC, are designed such that their serial operation results in the Raised Cosine pulse shape.

+Baseband communication systems are an important topic in their own right, and are used in sending digital data over Fiber Optic communications for example.
+However, for wireless and cable systems the basedband signal has to be upconverted to the appropriate frequency slot, before it can be transmitted, and this is the subject of the next section.

-### Sending Data over a Radio Frequency (RF) Link
+### Sending Digital Data over a Radio Frequency (RF) Link

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm6.png)